jschrier/blog/_posts/2023-10-05-Famous-scientists-with-poor-intro-chemistry-grades.md

 ---
-Title: "Famous scientists with poor intro chemistry grades"
+title: "Famous scientists with poor intro chemistry grades"
-Date: 2023-10-05
+date: 2023-10-05
-Tags: science teaching
+tags: science teaching
 ---

 **To encourage the youth: A list of famous scientists who are "on the record" about receiving poor grades in general chemistry or organic chemistry...***